About Q Magazine

 Welcome to Q Magazine, a showcase for inspired environmental writing at the University of Illinois Urbana-Champaign.

-Q Magazine features outstanding articles by U of I students, most of them enrolled in the Undergraduate Certificate in Environmental Writing (CEW), a joint venture of the Institute for Sustainability, Energy, and Environment (iSEE), the School for Earth, Society, and Environment (SESE), and the English Department.
+Q Magazine features outstanding articles by U. of I. students, most of them enrolled in the Undergraduate Certificate in Environmental Writing (CEW), a joint venture of the Institute for Sustainability, Energy, and Environment (iSEE), the School for Earth, Society, and Environment (SESE), the English Department, and the Journalism Department.

 When enrolled in the CEW capstone course (ESE 498), students have the opportunity to submit their writing for publication in Q, working closely with instructors and production staff to develop their work to a professional, publishable standard.